Malvern, Pennsylvania: Economy

 The Malvern Business and Professional Association promotes Malvern commerce and the borough's unique character.
 Siemens Healthcare, Ricoh Americas Corporation (formerly IKON Office Solutions), The Vanguard Group, Liberty Property Trust, The Center for Professional Innovation & Education Corporation, Cerner, Vishay Intertechnology, CertainTeed, Endo International and AmericanMuscle are among the companies based in Malvern.

 Fisher Feed and Amerigas were two former employers located on East King Street in the Planning Area #10 of the Malvern Borough Comprehensive Plan.
 This plan amends a zoning ordinance to provide for redeveloping the land once used by the two former employers.
-The Malvern Patch, a local newspaper, stated that Kimberton Whole Foods will be opening its fifth location in the East King Street area.
-The projected occupancy date for the East King Street area is late summer 2013 according to the developer.
-This development is unrelated to the mixed-use development in an area called "Uptown Worthington" which is actually part of East Whiteland.

 The corporate headquarters of The Vanguard Group and Vishay Intertechnology are located in Malvern.